vossi1/nu6509/readme.md

 **[Parts](https://github.com/vossi1/nu6509/blob/master/parts.txt)**

+**CPLD-Firmware: The .JED file can be uploaded with [XC3SPROG](https://xc3sprog.sourceforge.net/) This requires a JTAG-SMT2 Xilinx programmer (Easy to find in China)**

 **USE v.2 HDL-code in Folder HDL-P500 for the P500 - for the 6xx, 7xx v.2 and v.2a are ok**

 ![NU6509 real_v2](https://github.com/vossi1/nu6509/blob/master/nu6509v2.jpg)